antoniogiacomelli/K0BA_Lil/README.md

 So far this kernel has been tested on MCUs based on: ARM Cortex-MO+, ARM Cortex-M3 and ARM Cortex-M7.

-###Initialization example, on an STM32 board using the vendor provided HAL and BSP:
+###Application example, on an STM32 board using the vendor provided HAL and BSP:
 ```c
 /**
   ******************************************************************************